-Since October 2010, the practical driving test includes a section on independent driving, which involves driving following directions and traffic signs for approximately ten minutes.
+The practical driving test includes a section on independent driving, which involves driving following directions and traffic signs for approximately ten minutes.
 This part of the exam is to test a person's ability to make independent decisions when driving.

-Mainly for new drivers, the Pass Plus scheme is a six-part course, which allows drivers to qualify for a car insurance discount.
+Mainly for new drivers, the Pass Plus scheme is a six-hour course, which allows drivers to qualify for a car insurance discount.
 The course must be completed with an Approved Driving Instructor; it prepares a driver for all driving conditions.

+An application for a driving license can be made as soon as the applicant has passed the practical driving test.
 The driving licence is issued by the DVLA in England, Wales and Scotland.
 In Northern Ireland driving licences are issued by the Driver and Vehicle Agency.

 Renewal and validity